Mental Performance Coach & Consultant

 Lesley’s background in sport began at the age 5, but she quickly found herself passionate and committed to her involvement in competitive swimming by the age of 11.
 Lesley would go on to compete as a high-performance athlete ranking seventh overall in the country for her event, was a bronze medallist at the Canadian Youth Nationals, and held numerous provincial records that remained hers for approximately 30 years.
 Lesley was also pre-selected for the New Brunswick Canada Games Team in 1993, but due to unforeseen circumstances had to withdraw.

 Lesley went on to become Rookie of the Year on the Dalhousie University Swim Team, Rookie of the Year for the Atlantic Universities Athletic Association (AUAA), was an AUAA All-Star Athlete, and was a finalist at the Canadian Interuniversity Athletics Union (CIAU) Championships in three events.
 She competed nationally and was also a contender at the Canadian Olympic Trials in 1992.

 In her post-competitive swimming years, Lesley went on to compete in triathlons and also competed in the New York City Marathon in 2004.
-She continues to be active in sports on a recreational level with the intention to return to competitive swimming at the Master's Level.
+She continues to be active in sports on a recreational level.

 In her professional career, Lesley taught in the public school system for approximately 10 years prior to becoming a therapist, where she would go on to create the Atlantic Wellness Community Center, a charitable organization that provides individual and family therapy in Southeastern New Brunswick.
 She was employed as the Founder, Executive Director and Therapist for 5 years before resigning and focusing on her next challenge, the creation of Mindfit.